dzackgarza/Notes/Obsidian/zettelkasten/Workshops/Algebra/Week 1/Algebra Week 2 Finite Group Theory.md

 ## Review Exercises

+- State definitions of the following:
+	- Orbit
+	- Stabilizer
+	- Group action

 ## Misc

-- State the definitions of the following:
-	- Centralizer
-	- Normalizer
-	- Conjugacy class
-	- Center
-	- Inner automorphism
-	- Commutator

 - Prove that if $G/Z(G)$ is cyclic then $G$ is abelian.